McDaan/general/namada/README.md

     --target testmasp-addr2 \
     --token NAM \
     --amount 100 \
-    --signer test
+    --signing-keys test
 ```
-Note: here I used a newly created address to be the signer - I just tried signing with the validator address (*mandragora* in this case) and it works too.
+Note: here I used a newly created key to be the signer and gas payer.
+I just tried signing with the validator key (*mandragora-validator-key* in this case) and it works too.

 Checking shielded balance (*testmasp2*)
 ```